 Overtopping can cause extreme erosion of an unprotected or poorly protected embankment dam, which can threaten total breach of the dam and release of the reservoir to the downstream area.
 This happens when the reservoir water level exceeds the height of the dam crest and water spills over the top of the dam.

-Before designing the overtopping protection for an exciting dam the possible impact of proposed modification must be evaluated.
+Before designing the overtopping protection for an exceeding dam the possible impact of proposed modification must be evaluated.
 Any reduction to the embankment cross-section can decrease the factor safety for slope stability.
-Excavation at the toe of the embankment to construct the various fracture of the overtopping protection, in particular for the construction of downstream stilling basin will increase the stability of the embankment and could increase the potential for internal erosion.
+Excavation at the toe of the embankment to construct the various features of the overtopping protection, in particular for the construction of downstream stilling basin will increase the stability of the embankment and could increase the potential for internal erosion.
 An evaluation of the estimated risk of the dam failure during construction should be performed as part of the design of overtopping protection for an embankment dam and should involve geotechnical engineers and geologists.

 Overtopping can cause extreme erosion of an unprotected or poorly protected embankment dam, which can ultimately result in a total breach of the dam and the release of the reservoir to the downstream area.
 This happens when the reservoir water level exceeds the height of the dam crest and water spills over the top of the dam.